NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

     +init_from_pretrained_model=${PRETRAINED_MODEL_NAME}

-as it is done in the Kinyarwanda example.
 If the size of the vocabulary differs from the one presented in the pretrained model, you need to change the vocabulary manually as done in the `finetuning tutorial <https://github.com/NVIDIA/NeMo/blob/main/tutorials/asr/ASR_CTC_Language_Finetuning.ipynb>`_:

 .. code-block:: python